 Are Phosphates in Pool Water a Problem?

 This is the $100 question, isn’t it?
-After all, you’ve probably heard pool chemical stores claiming that you can control algae blooms only by eliminating these “harmful” phosphates from your swimming pool water.
-Algae needs only a few things to thrive: water, sunlight, air, and (you guessed it), a source of nutrients, like phosphates.
+After all, you’ve probably heard pool chemical stores claiming you can control algae blooms only by eliminating these “harmful” phosphates from your swimming pool water.
+Algae needs only a few things to thrive: water, sunlight, air, and (you guessed it) a source of nutrients, like phosphates.

 Well, it depends.
-It’s true that phosphates do pose an issue in natural bodies of water — like lakes and streams — and sources of drinking water, as these phosphates encourage algae growth.
+Phosphates pose an issue in natural bodies of water — like lakes and streams — and drinking water sources, as these phosphates encourage algae growth.
 Luckily, your pool isn’t a source of drinking water, and it’s not a lake or stream either.

-Although it’s true that algae gets nutrients from phosphates — and that the more phosphates your pool water has, the quicker the algae will grow — removing these phosphates won’t get rid of an algae issue.
+Although algae indeed gets nutrients from phosphates — and the more phosphates your pool water has, the quicker the algae will grow — removing these phosphates won’t get rid of an algae issue.

 If you’re considering removing the phosphates in your pool to keep algae from growing, forget it.
 These phosphates aren’t harmful or toxic.
 If algae is your pool’s issue, use an algaecide regularly, and shock your pool at night for the best effects (I cover all the steps in my article on shocking a swimming pool).
 You’ll also need to keep those chlorine levels in check, too.
 However, a phosphate level of under 100 ppb is perfectly fine.

-Because you’re a pool owner, chances are you’re already using a sanitizer like chlorine in your pool, which makes it an inhospitable environment to algae.
+Because you’re a pool owner, chances are you’re already using a sanitizer like chlorine in your pool, which makes it an inhospitable environment for algae.
 If you also use an algaecide as recommended above, the chances of your swimming pool developing an algae bloom are lowered even more.

 You can also do your best to keep your pool clean, which can do wonders for preventing phosphate buildup.
 When you brush your swimming pool on a regular basis, it prevents algae growth.